Teletone/Teletone/docs/CREATE.md

 # Creating a bot

+So we want to make a telegram bot!

+To give birth to a new bot we need a bot [@BotFather](https://t.me/BotFather)

-First install our project using composer:
+Install our project using composer:

 `composer require teletone/teletone`